bolt/boltforms/docs/fields.md

 ### SECURITY WARNING

-Handling file uploads is a very common attack vector used to compromise (hack) a server.
+Handling file uploads is a very common way to compromise (hack) a server.

 BoltForms does a few things to help increase slightly the security of handling file uploads:

-Firstly, the directory that you specify for "base_directory" below should NOT be an route accessible to the outside world.
+1 - The directory that you specify for "base_directory" below should NOT be an route accessible to the outside world.
 We provide a special route should you wish to make the files browsable after upload.

-Secondly, is the "filename_handling" parameter.
+2 - is the "filename_handling" parameter.
 If an attacker knows the uploaded file name, this can make their job a bit easier.
 So we provide three options, e.g. uploading the file kitten.jpg: